dotnet/dotnet-monitor/documentation/authentication.md

 ## Disabling Authentication

-Disabling authentication could enable lower privileged processes to exfiltrate sensitive information, such as the full contents of memory, from any .NET Core application running within the same boundary.
+Disabling authentication could enable lower privileged processes to exfiltrate sensitive information, such as the full contents of memory, from any .NET application running within the same boundary.
 You should only disable authentication when you have evaluated and mitigated the security implications of running `dotnet-monitor` unauthenticated.

 Authentication can be turned off by specifying the `--no-auth` option to `dotnet-monitor` at startup:
 ```powershell